Tutorials

 • Click on Options…

-• Line Quality the Line Scale is set to 0.5
+• Line Quality the Line Scale is at 0.5

 • Click on Export

-On our website, drag and drop the .pdf file into the upload field.
+On our website, drag the .pdf file into the upload field.

 • the colors of the preview match the intended edits